Cody Simpson Says He's In A Relationship That's A Different Experience With Miley Cyrus

-Miley Cyrus and Cody Simpson are in the midst of the best of a relationship: the getting to know each other phase.
-After Cyrus’ divorce with ex-husband Liam Hemsworth and breakup with Kaitlynn Carter, she’s moving on with Simpson, who Cyrus is calling her boyfriend.
-Now, Simpon is gushing about his new relationship.
+Miley Cyrus and Cody Simpson are in the midst of the best part of a relationship: the getting to know each other phase.
+After Cyrus’ split from ex-husband Liam Hemsworth and breakup with Kaitlynn Carter, she’s moving on with Simpson, who Cyrus is calling her boyfriend.
+Now, Simpson is gushing about his new relationship.

 “I’m very happy.
 We are very, very happy,” Simposn told People at a Tiffany & Co. event.
 “We just have a ball, yeah, and that’s the most important part of a relationship, you know?”
 He also explained why he’s so attracted to Cyrus, calling her “creative” and “very passionate about what she does.”